Hotel Solar Installer 2026 — Specialist vs Generalist

 Where to verify

 Verify any UK hotel solar installer against: MCS commercial certification (mcscertified.com), NICEIC approved contractor status (niceic.com), RECC membership (recc.org.uk), TrustMark licence (trustmark.org.uk).
-Brand engineering pre-approval claims are verifiable via the brand sustainability platform — ask for written confirmation if the claim isn’t independently checkable.
+Brand engineering approval claims are verifiable via the brand sustainability platform — ask for written confirmation if the claim isn’t independently checkable.